MarkD833/RCBUS-68xxx/boards/README.md

 | U8 | Nat Semi | DM74LS138N | 3 to 8 line decoder |
 | U9 | TI | SN74LS139AN | Dual 2-line to 4-line decoder |

-Note there isn't a U2 or U7.
+Note there isn't a U2 or U7 as I forgot to re-annotate the schematic.

 ## ROM / RAM Board v2